A Special Note for Nurses, Doctors + Midwives

 We love having medical professionals as part of our regular workshops!
 Patient satisfaction is a big driver in today’s health care world, and you earn a special kind of superpower when you can offer your patients medical skills, teaching skills and doula skills all in one amazing package.

 Doctors, nurses and midwives are always welcome to join any of our trainings, but I also offer some special opportunities that are designed just for you.

 I started working with medical professionals when the University of Michigan invited me to teach a one-hour hands-on labor support session for their birth center nurses.
-That session led to a four-hour training that I now teach in Ann Arbor every year, and since then I’ve also worked with colleagues at the hospital to design an annual two-day doula training that’s just for labor and delivery professionals (with nursing contact hours).
-Other hospitals have brought me in to teach one-day sessions on labor support and cesarean prevention.
+That session led to a four-hour training that I now teach at many hospitals, and since then I’ve also worked with colleagues at the University of Michigan to design an annual two-day doula training that’s just for labor and delivery professionals (with nursing contact hours).
+Other hospitals have brought me in to teach longer, one-day sessions on labor support and cesarean prevention.